 Website areas that do not conform to WCAG 2.0;

-Reason for not conforming to WCAG 2.0: "third-party content" or "lack of accessibility support for languages";
+Reason for not conforming to WCAG 2.0: "third-party content" or "lack of accessibility support for languages".

 Step 5.d: Provide an Aggregated Score (Optional)

 [Review Note: Feedback on this section is particularly welcome.
 Specifically, how useful is the aggregated score for you, for example, to help communicate progress over time to website owners?
 What suggestions do you have for improving the concept of a score in this methodology.]